Peter Thiel backs offshore human testing of experimental herpes vaccine

 “There’s a reason why researchers rely on these protections.
 People can die,” Jonathan Zenilman, chief of Johns Hopkins Bayview Medical Center’s Infectious Diseases Division told Kaiser Health News, which first reported the trial.

-Thiel, on the other hand, is know for his disdain of regulations and has repeatedly tried to make the case that the FDA is getting in the way of progress.
+Thiel, on the other hand, is known for his disdain of regulations and has repeatedly tried to make the case that the FDA is getting in the way of progress.
 “You would not be able to invent the polio vaccine today,” due to FDA regulations, Thiel said.

 To be clear, Thiel’s herpes trial is legal as the Caribbean is not held to the same standards as a human clinical trial would be on American soil.
 It’s also increasingly common for a drug company to support an offshore trial before making a case for a U.S. trial.